 2. Other Review Papers

 Leaper, C., & Bigler, R. S. (in press).
-Gender typing of toys: Consequences for society.
+Gender-typing of children's toys: Societal causes and consequences.
 To appear in E. S. Weisgram & L. M. Dinella (Eds.), Gender-typing of children’s toys.
 Washington, DC: American Psychological Association.

 Leaper, C., & Tenenbaum, H. R. (in press).
 Gender socialization in childhood.
 To appear in K. L. Nadal (Ed.), The SAGE encyclopedia of psychology and gender.